brassica-collective/handbook/content/handbook/Interim_processes/decision_making_process.md

-# Interim Process for Decision-Making

-Status: Version 1 draft for RAD Crew to review

-## Context:
-We will need to make a lot of decisions together.

-To create a participatory decision-making process we will need to agree on how and when different types of decisions are made by whom.
-This will take time.

-In the meantime, we are differentiating between two broad types of decisions: 'major' decisions about how we form our collective and 'minor' operational decisions needed to start implementing the RAD Housing goals for our collective.

-Adopting an interim processes for making these two types of decisions is intended to help us make initial decisions together while cultivating a shared context from which to co-create more appropriate decision-making processes for the each of the many types of decisions we hope to make together.

-The interim process for making both of these types of decisions will include time within our assemblies for discussing up-coming decisions and engaging with discussion in an online tool - ['Loomio'](handbook/content/handbook/Guides/Loomio_intro.md) - that is designed to support decentralised groups to make decisions transparently.
+---
+title: Decision Making Process
+prev: Interim Processes
+next:
+type: docs
+slug: decision_making_process
+sidebar:
+  open: true
+---

-This interim processes will be replaced by more appropriate agreements once we have created them (and should be reviewed in October, if not replaced by then).
+The process outlined below is intended to be replaced by decision-making *agreements* once we have created them (and should be reviewed in October, if not already replaced by then).

 ## Key Concepts

 MAJOR DECISIONS: Major decisions are those that have high risk and/or permanent outcomes.
 Initially, our major decisions will be about how we function as a collective, including the principles informing our collective practices and how we make different types of decisions together.
 Major decisions we will face later (and hope to have an updated decision making process for) include articulating our criteria for determining membership rights and responsibilities, our processes for navigating conflict well together, when and how to acquire property, co-living and multi-site collectivising agreements, etc.,